noostale/drone-semantic-segmentation/README.md

 The following repository contains the code to perform semantic segmentation of drone aerial images using deep learning models.
 The code is implemented in Python using the Pytorch library and the Segmentation Models library.
 The code is available as a Jupyter Notebook file named `drone_sem_seg_nets.ipynb`.

-The code is divided into the following sections:

-- **Environment Setup:** sets up the Python environment and installs the required libraries.
-- **Data Preprocessing:** loads the dataset, preprocesses the images, and splits the dataset into training, validation, and test subsets.
-- **Data Augmentation:** augments the train-set using random rotation, random flip, random brightness, and random contrast.
-- **Model Definition:** defines the models for semantic segmentation of drone aerial images.
-- **Model Training:** trains the models on the train-set and evaluates them on the validation-set.
-- **Model Evaluation:** evaluates the models on the test-set using the test loss, pixel-wise accuracy, and mean IoU.
-- **Gradio UI:** creates a user interface to interact with the deep learning models and visualize the results.

 ## Introduction